 He was quoted by the Malay Mail stating the 6% rate was deemed to be one of the lowest in the world compared to that imposed in several other countries.

 “They (digital service providers) should have no problem to pay...because it’s only six per cent.
 If they can comply with Russia, Norway and New Zealand, I don’t see any reason why they should refuse to comply with the rate in Malaysia,” he said.

-For context Russia introduced a similar tax on digital supplies by foreign suppliers back in January 1, 2017, at the rate of 18%.
-Norway was one of the pioneers of such a tax with their VAT rules amended back in July 1, 2011, at the rate of 25%, while New Zealand extended its Goods and Services Tax (GST) regime on October 1, 2016, at the rate of 15%.
+For context, Russia introduced a similar tax on digital supplies by foreign suppliers on January 1, 2017, at the then rate of 18% (since increased in January 2019 to 20%).
+Norway was one of the pioneers of such a tax with their VAT rules amended on July 1, 2011, at the rate of 25%, while New Zealand extended its Goods and Services Tax (GST) regime on October 1, 2016, at the rate of 15%.